vinnieupadhyay/gt-demo/README.md

 ## Introduction
 This is a sample project for Git Repo
 ## Purpose
-Sample project for practicing Git CLI
+A Sample project for practicing Git Command Line
 ## Deployment
+Deployment can be any server to local environment system
 ## How to Contribute